bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Post-Interaction Completion {#interaction-finalize}

-Upon completing an interaction with the RO, if a ["callback"](#response-interact-callback) capability is available with the current request, the AS MUST follow the appropriate method at the end of interaction to allow the RC to continue.
-If this capability is not available, the AS SHOULD instruct the RO to return to their RC software upon completion.
+Upon completing an interaction with the RO, if a ["callback"](#response-interact-callback) mode is available with the current request, the AS MUST follow the appropriate method at the end of interaction to allow the RC to continue.
+If this mode is not available, the AS SHOULD instruct the RO to return to their RC software upon completion.
 Note that these steps still take place in most error cases, such as when the RO has denied access.
-This pattern allows the RC to potentially recover from the error state without restarting the request from scratch.
+This pattern allows the RC to potentially recover from the error state without restarting the request from scratch by modifying its request or providing additional information directly to the AS.

 [[ Editor's note: there might be some other kind of push-based notification or callback that the client can use, or an out-of-band